 - Fill out the application completely and return it to the station and ask that it be put in the Membership Committee mailbox.
+You can also submit a copy of the application by email to email@example.com.
+Make sure your application is signed (and parents have signed too for those under 18)!
 A committee member will contact you directly to arrange for an interview.

-- New member applications are acted upon at general membership meetings only after you have completed your interview a criminal background check, a fingerprint background check and DMV check have been completed.
+- New member applications are acted upon at general membership meetings only after you have completed your interview, a criminal background check, a fingerprint background check, and the DMV check.
 Therefore, you must plan to complete the process in enough time to be scheduled for action at the meeting, usually a week prior to the membership meeting.